The UNESCO Creative Cities Network

 listed in order of designation:

-Cities submit bids to UNESCO to be designated a City of Literature.
-The designations are monitored and reviewed every four years by UNESCO.
+Cities submit bids to UNESCO in order to be evaluated as possible UNESCO Cities of Literature.
+Ones designated, the designations are monitored and reviewed every four years by UNESCO.